rigelshasani/sql-daily/memory.md

   * *Concept:* Department-level vs employee-level calculations.
   * *What made it click:* Realizing compression ratio is a department metric, not per-employee.
   * *Impact:* Now think carefully about aggregation level before starting calculations.

+* **Aug 2025:**
+  * *Concept:* CTEs as “temporary named subqueries.”
+    *What made it click:* Seeing that a CTE is just a prep step (like defining a variable) and then used once in the next query.
+    *Impact:* Much less fear of CTE syntax, now confident in layering queries step-by-step.

+* **Aug 2025:**
+  * *Concept:* Window functions vs GROUP BY.
+    *What made it click:* Realizing GROUP BY collapses rows, while window functions *annotate* them.
+    *Impact:* Now check: “Do I need to collapse or keep detail?” before choosing approach.

+* **Aug 2025:**
+  * *Concept:* Memory profiling and dtype optimization.
+    *What made it click:* Seeing `hire_date` drop from ~2680B to 320B after conversion to datetime64 and `dept` shrink massively as category.
+    *Impact:* Confident in profiling and converting object-heavy columns to efficient types.

+---

 ### Conquered Struggles
 *Patterns I used to struggle with but have now mastered*